akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 ## Dependency

-Mailboxes are part of core Akka, which means that they are part of the akka-actor-typed dependency:
+Mailboxes are part of core Akka, which means that they are part of the `akka-actor` dependency.
+This page describes how to use mailboxes with `akka-actor-typed`, which has dependency:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"